synqs/qlue/docs/index.md

 --------
 * [General description](guides/gen_guide.md) : Details of the infrastructure.
 * [User Guide](guides/user_guide.md) : For users who want to use our service.
-* [Developer Guide](guides/dev_guide.md) : For developers who want to implement this on their own for their research.
+* [Developer Guide](guides/dev_guide.md) : For people who want to implement this on their own for their research.

 ## Our projects: